What are Hard- and Soft Bounces and How Can I Tell the Difference?

 A bounce occurs when an email cannot be delivered to the recipient and bounces off the receiving server during delivery.
 There are generally two types of bounces - hard and soft bounces:

-- A hard bounce occurs when the email cannot be delivered because the email address cannot be delivered because the email address no longer exists or the receiving server blocks the email.
+• A hard bounce occurs when the email cannot be delivered because the email address cannot be delivered because the email address no longer exists or the receiving server blocks the email.

-- A soft bounce occurs when an email cannot be delivered due to a temporary cannot be delivered due to a temporary error.
+• A soft bounce occurs when an email cannot be delivered due to a temporary cannot be delivered due to a temporary error.
 This can occur, for example, if the mailbox is full, the recipient's email server is flooded with various emails, is mails, is down or offline.

-Hard and soft bounces are managed automatically by our system and can be be determined by these three options:
+Hard and soft bounces are managed automatically by our system and can be determined by these three options:

 Would you like more information on this topic?
 We recommend our